 The Concolor Fir (or White Fir) is somewhat similar in general appearance to the Colorado Blue Spruce, meaning it is a very attractive ornamental tree with a bluish green color.
-They are fast growing, can grow as high as 150 feet and live over 300 years.
-The tallest White Fir are often found in never-been-logged old growth forests in the American West.
+But the similarities end there, as Concolor are a species with a look all to themselves.
+Concolor Fir seedlings are fast growing, can grow as high as 70 feet and live over 300 years.
+The tallest Concolor are often found in never-been-logged old growth forests in the American West.

 Concolor Fir seedlings have gorgeous soft needles about an inch long, and produce a pleasant aroma.
 It produces cones are about 4 inches long on average, and point up instead of down as with most other evergreens.
 Concolor are shade tolerant, and grow on both moist loamy soils and drier sandy soils.
 This species is easy to care for if soil moisture is kept fairly constant and are not planted in full sun in an open field.

 Concolor Fir seedlings: characteristics and info• prefers hardiness zones 3-7

 • mature height and spread: up to 70 ft high, 25 ft spread

 • prefers rich soils, sandy loamy soils, and does well in clay soils

 • Wikipedia info on Abies concolor

 --- Concolor Fir seedlings [now shipping]

 • order using the green buttons below, or use our evergreen mailorder form